bearandhammer/knowledge-vault/obsidian-vault/🧪 Scratch/Blog Staging.md

 Although simple, the Paste URL into selection has become my hot favourite.
 It allows you to highlight raw text and then paste URLs to create fully functioning links:

-If you wish to switch up a note and turn it into a fully functional Kanban Board, the Kanban Board plugin does just that (I've included screens of the board view and the raw markdown, for reference).
+If you wish to switch up a note and turn it into a fully functional Kanban Board, the Kanban plugin does just that (I've included screens of the board view and the raw markdown, for reference).

 The Calendar plugin integrates, you probably guessed it, a calendar into Obsidian.
 This does provide some tangible benefits, however, as it is possible to create note-based tasks that can be scheduled for review on target dates; metadata that is instantly visible on this calendar.